Easy-Agile/easy-agile-database-service/README.md

 Be ready to discuss your work once you're done!

-Note: `Response.test.ts` is setup to use the `test-fixture` and talk directly to the db because the `jsonb` data type is not supported by SQLite.

 ## 3rd party code

 Please use any of the npm modules you want to create this service.
 In fact, we don't want you to write everything from scratch.
 That's just silly.